goytoom/mt_fs21_ex3/README.md

-# Changes preprocessing new data
+# Changes

 - Old scripts are located under `scripts/old` and have not been altered
 - New scripts are located under `scripts/new` and have been slightly adapted to create the new data, preprocess and train the model
+	- Get Data:
+		- `download_data_new.sh` extracts the data from the folder in the repo, preprocesses it and prepares the train/test/val split according to the original scripts.
+An additional script to extract the segments from the folder and save them as one .txt file has been created and included in the bash script.
+	- Training
+		- epoch: 30
+		- emsize: 256
+		- nhid: 256
+		- dropout: 0, 0.2, 0.4, 0.6, 0.8
+		- Training script will train all 5 models consecutively
+	- Generating reviews:
+		- `generate_new.sh` has been modified to create the samples for all 5 trained models.

 - Alternative scripts that use only positive reviews are under `scripts/pos`
+- The necessary data (compressed) has been added to the repo, because there have been problems with the download link.

 # Work flow

-Follow the instructions of the original fork to set the system up.
+Follow the instructions of the original fork to set the system up.<br>
 To create the data use:

 `./scripts/new/download_data_new.sh`